 Based on this medical evaluation Iowa Department of Human Services (DHS) decides if you are eligible for Elderly Waiver services.
-If the doctor indicated on the level of care form that you have no problems or need for care, you will not be eligible for the Elderly Waiver program.
+If the answers on the form indicate that you have no problems or need for care, you will not be eligible for the Elderly Waiver program.
 The form is a tool for indicating whether you need nursing home level of care services.

-The bottom line to qualify for Elderly Waiver is that you need care services to safely stay in your home.
-Without the Elderly Waiver you would have to get the care in a nursing home.
+The bottom line to qualify for Elderly Waiver is that you need care services to safely stay in your home and without the Elderly Waiver you would have to get the care in a nursing home.